How The Saints Faced Anxiety

 -Sometimes anxiety is not merely a spiritual problem, but is caused by a mental disorder.
 If you suffer from a severe case of anxiety or from panic attacks, consult your doctor, who can suggest homeopathic or natural remedies or prescribe a medication for you.
 You might also consult the Anxiety Disorders Association of America.

-This article is adapted from a chapter in Fr.
-Esper’s Saintly Solutions to Life’s Common Problems, which is available as an ebook or paperback from Sophia Institute Press.
+Editor’s note: This article is from Fr.
+Esper’s Saintly Solutions to Life’s Common Problemsavailable from Sophia Institute Press.

 Avatar photo